 Remember our discussion about clarity and turbidity.
 When we are no longer guided by appearances and truly observe the stillness of our thoughts, our heart-mind becomes realized.
 It is here that serenity and wisdom reside and the true sense of knowing reside.
 The key for us is acknowledging that the heart-mind is the pivot.
 For many, it is meditation and for some even deep breathing, we use as the method that clears the way for intention.

 Daoism always seems to come back to someone referred to as Master Lao, the author of the Tao Te Ching.
 In my earlier entries here, I make reference to a second book attributed to Lao Tzu entitled the Nei-yeh – Inward Training.
 It’s contribution to Taoism has been as great or greater for those who see the Taoist path as essential to living a good life.
 It was written more than two thousand years ago.
 It can be found here on my website.
-The next two chapters, chapters seven and eight of twenty-four are as follows:
+The next two chapters, chapters seven and eight of twenty-six are as follows:

 Nei-yeh – Inward Training